piedraj/instructions/PLOTSCONFIGURATIONS.md

 # Draw distributions

-Check that samples.py and plot.py have the same content.
-Remove from plot.py the proccesses that are not in samples.py.
+Check that `samples.py and `plot.py` have the same content.
+Remove the proccesses that are not in `samples.py` from `plot.py`.

     mkPlot.py \
         --pycfg=configuration.py \